austinjjelliott/odin-recipes/README.md

 It was made on GitHub, imported to local device using the terminal, (this file was opened by the terminal), and now it will be edited by VSCode.
 It will be an HTML website consisting of recipes
 Wish me luck ...

+Heading back in in order to add random CSS.
+Wish me more luck ...